dongahn/resource-query/README.md

 its `dom_finish_vtx ()`.
-It is invoked when all of the subtree walk (on the selected dominant subsystem) and up walk (on the selected auxiliary subsystems) from the visiting vertex have been completed and there are enough resource unit that can satisfy the job specification (i.e., method argument `resources`).
+It is invoked when all of the subtree walk (on the selected dominant subsystem) and up walk (on the selected auxiliary subsystems) from the visiting vertex have been completed and there are enough resource units that can satisfy the job specification (i.e., method argument `resources`).

 Warning: note that up walk logic has not yet been fully tested